Theory of electric, magnetic, and toroidal polarizations in crystalline solids with applications to hexagonal lonsdaleite and cubic diamond: Introduction

 Atomic multipoles can act as microscopic building blocks for macroscopic multipolar order, including higher-order atomic magnetic multipoles beyond magnetic dipoles \cite{kur08}.
 We demonstrate that the order and orientation of these local multipoles are fixed by site symmetries that are tabulated for all crystallographic space groups \cite{hah05, lit13}.
 But the order of the local multipoles proves to not be simply related to the order $\ell$ of the macroscopic multipole densities they generate.
 For example, in diamond structures, atomic $sp^3$ hybrid orbitals form local electric octupoles whose configuration results in a macroscopic hexadecapolarization with $\ell = 4$.

 Toroidal order has been viewed as an essential complement to electric and magnetic multipolar order \cite{art85, dub90, spa08, pap16, nan16}.
 However, the physical significance of toroidal moments is being debated \cite{fer17}.
 Our work clarifies the role of toroidal order in solids.
-Under the general space-time rotation group $\Rit \equiv R \times \gsistis$ with $R \equiv SO(3)$, toroidal moments are fundamentally distinct from electric and magnetic multipoles, where these moments transform according to different irreducible representations (IRs) of $\Rit$ (Table~\ref{tab:tensor-signat}).
+Under the full rotation group $\Rit \equiv R \times \gsistis$, where $R \equiv SO(3)$ is the proper rotation group, toroidal moments are fundamentally distinct from electric and magnetic multipoles, where these moments transform according to different irreducible representations (IRs) of $\Rit$ (Table~\ref{tab:tensor-signat}).
 This distinction is lost in a crystalline environment, where the IRs of $\Rit$ representing toroidal moments are mapped onto the same finite set of IRs of the crystallographic point groups as the IRs of $\Rit$ representing electric and magnetic multipoles.
 Therefore, the observable physics one can associate with toroidal moments in crystalline solids is indistinguishable from the physics due to electric and magnetic multipoles.